Buenos Aires Underground rolling stock: Line E

 The line was the last to be inaugurated with Siemens-Schuckert Orenstein & Koppel rolling stock, however these were replaced by Fiat-Materfer cars in the 1980s.
 The Materfer cars were later sent to Line D and Line D's CAF-GEE rolling stock was put to use on Line E, where it remains until this day, making up the entirety of the rolling stock on the Line.
 After the new 200 Series and 300 Series rolling stock arrived for Lines A, D and H and the three lines are composed entirely of these two models, the CAF-GEE rolling stock has been retired from Line E and replaced once again with Materfer since the refurbished Siemens by Alstom and the Emepa Group were more than 80 years old and their performance was poor.
 This change occurred before the completion of the line's extension to Retiro.
+Today, the line continues to use its Materfer cars, as well as refurbished Alstom 100 cars displaced from Line D.

 Line H

 When Line H was opened in 2007, its short length meant that it could be temporarily served by Siemens-Schuckert Orenstein & Koppel cars until it was extended enough to warrant the incorporation of new rolling stock.
 For this purpose, 120 new Alstom Metropolis 300 Series cars were ordered from Brazil and began arriving in Buenos Aires in August 2015 in time for the line's extension northwards to Santa Fe.
 The 20 trains with 6 cars each make up the entirety of the rolling stock of the line as it continues to be extended.

 The first 300 Series cars were put into service in July 2016, with the remainder being phased in throughout 2016 and 2017, increasing frequencies to an average of 3 minutes as a result of the increased number of trains as well as the use of Communication Based Train Control (CBTC).
 The incorporation of these cars also meant the retirement of the Siemens-Schuckert Orenstein & Koppel cars, which were the oldest serving stock on the network.